matteodepalo/ember-pushable/README.md

 ## Preventing duplicates

 Sometimes Pusher can be faster than your server.
-In this scenario it may happen that the Controller ends up with 2 models.
+In this scenario the Controller may end up with two models.
 One with no ID, which will be filled by the server later, and the Pusher entry with the ID.
 In order to help ember-data to avoid these duplicates you can include the mixin `DS.Pushable` into your model.
 This will add a `client_id` attribute to the model payload when saving to the server.
 Example:

 ```javascript